Welcome (back) to the capital of art law!

 **New York Law School class of 2022 students and later can contact firstname.lastname@example.org for a special discount code.

-Continuing Legal Education Credits: is pending in accordance with the requirements of the New York State CLE Boards for a maximum of 3.0 Professional Practice (Approved for Non-Transitional and Transitional Attorneys) credits.
+Continuing Legal Education Credits: This program is approved for 3.5 CLE credits in accordance with the requirements of the New York State CLE Boards.
+Attendees will receive a maximum of 0.5 Ethics and 3.0 Professional Practice (Approved for Non-Transitional and Transitional Attorneys) credits.
 Out-of-state attendees will have to apply to their states’ CLE Board for credit.
-Please note that if you wish to receive CLE credit, you must purchase a legal professional ticket
+Please note that if you wish to receive CLE credit, you must purchase a legal professional ticket.

-CLE Credits for this program are offered by the New York Law School.
+CLE Credits for this program are offered by the New York Law School for New York State credits.

 If you are experiencing financial hardship and need assistance for the purchase of a legal professional ticket specifically, please fill out our financial aid application HERE.